OlgaChern/MatrixSimulator/README.md

 **Generating matrix**
 1. The simulator starts with a nxk matrix of 1's.
 2. If u>0, then in u rows all entries are assigned with 0's.
-Then for each row one column is sampled according to up sampling probabilities and the corresponding entry is assigned with 1.
+Then for each row one column is sampled according to up sampling proba:wqbilities and the corresponding entry is assigned with 1.
 3. If the % of missing data is not equal to m, then next row constraint on minimal number of zeros, r0, will be assured.
 The simulator goes through each of n-u rows, samples r0 columns with sampling probabilities cp and assigns coresponding entries to zeros.
 4. If the % of missing data is not equal to m, then next column constraint on minimal number of zeros, c0, will be assured.
 The simulator goes through each column, computes the number x of 0 in the column and if x < c0, samples c0-x rows with sampling probabilities rp and assigns coresponding entries to zeros.
 5. If the % of missing data is not equal to m, the remaining zeros are assinged by sampling a pair row & column, if the entry equals to 1, the entry is assigned wth 0, if the entry is 0, the pair is resampled.
 This step continues until all zeros are allocated and m equals to the % of zeros in the matrix, or until a zero cannot be allocated without violating constraints on minimal number of 1's in each row and column.